Lluccib/FantasyTime/README.md

 ## Key Features

  - Move Right or left to advance
- - Jump to avoid obstacles
+ - Jump to avoid obstacles or enemies

 ## Controls

  - A -> move left
  - D -> move right
  - SPACE -> jump
+ - Q -> attack
 ## Debug
  - F1/F2 Start from the first/second level
  - F3 Start from the beginning of the current level
+ - F5 Save the current game state
+ - F6 Load the previous state (even across levels)
  - F9 Visualize the colliders/logic
  - F10 God Mode (fly arounf, cannot be killed)
  - F11 Enable/Disable FPS cap to 30